 Making time for continuing education gives teams and leaders a welcome opportunity to learn and master these new techniques.
 It can also be used to launch and support Communities of Practice devoted to these and other topics.
-The net results benefit both the individual and the Enterprise: employee mastery and job satisfaction increase, velocity goes up, and time-to-market goes down.
+The net results benefit both the individual and the enterprise: employee mastery and job satisfaction increase, velocity goes up, and time-to-market goes down.

 Leverage the Built-In Estimation Buffer

 Lean flow teaches us that operating at “100 percent utilization drives unpredictable results .”
-Simply put, planning everyone to full capacity, does not allow people to flex when problems inevitably occur.
+Simply put, planning everyone to full capacity, does not allow people the ability to flex when problems inevitably occur.
 The result is unpredictability and delays in value delivery.
-As a countermeasure, the IP iteration offers a ‘guard band’ (or small buffer) to prevent unfinished work from the current PI from carrying over to the next PI.
+As a countermeasure, the IP iteration offers a ‘guard band’ (or buffer) to prevent unfinished work from the current PI from carrying over to the next PI.

 During PI planning, the ART does not plan features or stories for the IP iteration, providing a buffer (extra time) to the teams for responding to unforeseen events, delays resulting from dependencies, and other issues, increasing their ability to meet Team and Program PI Objectives.
 This buffer substantially increases the predictability of the program’s outcomes, which is extremely important to the business.
-However, routinely using that time for completing the work is a failure pattern.
+However, routinely using that time for completing work is a failure pattern.
 Doing so defeats the primary purpose of the IP iteration, and innovation will likely suffer.
-Teams must take care that the estimating guard does not merely become a crutch.
+Teams must take care that this estimating guard band does not merely become a crutch.

 A Sample IP Iteration Calendar